Bolero (horse): Influence

 Despite the relatively short breeding career, Bolero was remarkably influential on the breeding of dressage horses, although like his father, his offspring are generally poor jumpers.
 His high degree of Thoroughbred blood brought an elegance to his progeny, and this trend toward a lighter dressage horse has been on the rise since he stood at stud.
 He consistently produced offspring with good shoulders and toplines, as well as elastic and rhythmic gaits.

 Bolero was the founding sire of a new B-Line in the 1990s, and produced the stallion Brentano II, who also became a foundation stallion for this line.
 Bolero was found to be most successful with daughters of Grande and Duellant.
 Breeders continue to cross the B-Line with the G- and D- lines to produce successful dressage horses, as well as those by Argus.

 The stallion sired 47 licensed stallions during his time at stud, the most important being Brentano I and II, Buenos Aires, Bismark, and Beltain.
 As a well-known sire of sires, Bolero sons have been exported around the world.
 Bolero has also made a name for himself as a sire of broodmares, producing 317 mares that went on to be registered, 96 of whom earned the status of State Premium.
 The great success of his mares gave him a dressage ranking of 139 (against a rather poor 57 for jumping).

 Sons and Daughters

 Bolero began with 5 sons attending the Verden licensing, of which 4 were selected.
-His offspring, known as the "Bolero Boom," continue to make their mark on the dressage scene.
+His offspring, known as the "Bolero Boom", continue to make their mark on the dressage scene.
 As of 2000, there were 412 Bolero offspring competing, with winnings of DM1,282,504.
-Three of his descendants medaled at the 2004 Olympics in Athens: Brentina, Bonaparte, and Beauvalais.
+Three of his descendants medaled at the 2004 Summer Olympics in Athens, Greece: Brentina, Bonaparte, and Beauvalais.